Q: What is AWS Chatbot?

 No. Only SNS topics from the AWS account that hosts the AWS Chatbot configuration can be used.
 However, you can create Chatbot configurations in other AWS accounts and map those configurations to a single chatroom.
 Because each AWS Chatbot configuration is linked to a separate AWS account, the configurations will be independent of each other.
-Additionally, you can receive EventBridge event notifications between AWS accounts and Regions in your Slack channels and chatrooms using one AWS Chatbot configuration and one Amazon SNS topic.
+Additionally, you can receive EventBridge event notifications between AWS accounts and Regions in your Amazon Chime, Microsoft Teams, and Slack channels using one AWS Chatbot configuration and one Amazon SNS topic.
 For more information on receiving EventBridge event notifications between AWS accounts and Regions, refer to the AWS Chatbot documentation.

 Q: Can I use Amazon SNS topics from multiple Regions within an AWS Chatbot configuration?

 Yes.
 You can use SNS topics from multiple public AWS Regions in the same AWS Chatbot configuration.

 Q: How can I filter notifications coming via AWS Chatbot?

 You can filter notifications using an Amazon SNS filter policy or Amazon CloudWatch Event Rules for events that support filtering.
 For other events, filtering is not available.

 Q: Can I add custom formatting to AWS Chatbot notifications?

 Q: Are there rate limits for AWS Chatbot?

-Yes, AWS Chatbot is subject to rate limits from Slack and Amazon Chime.
-Refer to the Slack Web API documentation and the Amazon Chime webhook documentation for details.
+Yes, AWS Chatbot is subject to rate limits from Microsoft Teams, Slack, and Amazon Chime.
+Refer to the Microsoft Teams Developer documentation, Slack Web API documentation and the Amazon Chime webhook documentation, for details.

 Q: What if the AWS service I want notifications from is not supported by AWS Chatbot?

 AWS Chatbot supports notifications for most AWS service events that are handled by Amazon EventBridge.
 If AWS Chatbot does not currently support your desired service, you will not be able to use it with AWS Chatbot.
 Please submit a request using the Feedback button in the footer of the AWS Chatbot console for consideration.

 Q: How can I unsubscribe from AWS Chatbot notifications in a channel or chat room?